ethyca/fides/docs/fides/docs/tutorial/taxonomy.md

    ```

 This will add the `user.provided.identifiable.contact.province` as a data category type as a subcategory of `user.provided.identifiable.contact` for your organization.
 You can add and remove any privacy attributes as you see fit for your organization.
 For a more in-depth definition of these privacy attributes, please refer to [the Fides Resources documentation](../fides_resources.md).

+## Next: Datasets
+Now let's start writing some Fides declarations using the taxonomy, building up from the data layer with [Datasets](dataset.md).